Part: Rebuilt Camshaft & Rocker Arms for Honda CB350, CL350, SL350 / CB360, CL360, CJ360 / CB450, CL450, CB500T / CB550K, CB550

 Why You Need This Part: If you are reading this chances are the camshaft and/or rocker arms in your Honda CB350 / CB360 / CB450 / CB550 are damaged in some form or another.
 The good news is that camshafts and rockers can usually* (read below) be repaired and put back to factory specifications.
 We are happy to offer our camshaft regrinding and rocker arm rebuild service for your vintage Honda CB350 / CB360 / CB450 / CB550 families of motorcycles.
 The service involves grinding the lobes on the camshaft back to the proper profile shape per Honda's specification.
 The rocker arm faces and tips (depending on model) are welded with new metal and ground back to correct geometry.
 The result is a camshaft and rocker arm set that performs like it did when it left the factory.

 How The Rebuild Process Works: New camshafts and rockers are no longer available for the Honda CB360 / CB450 / CB550 families of motorcycles; thus our only option is to rebuild existing parts.
 To offer rebuilt camshaft and rocker arms, you need to send us your old part as a "core" for us to rebuild.
 Our Core FAQ explains the core exchange process in more detail.
 For now add your choice of cam and core type to your shopping cart and check out as normal.
-Mail us your camshaft and rockers and we will be in contact with you about the exchange once we receive your parts.
+Mail us your camshaft and rockers and we will begin the rebuild process.
 Please include your order number in the package.

 (Your order number here)

-The Replacement Camshaft & Rocker Arm Kit Includes:
+The Rebuild Camshaft & Rocker Arm Service Includes:

 - Reground Camshaft